kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.619   Special factors.

-The factor of safety prescribed in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.303   Factor of safety.|§25.303]] must be multiplied by the highest pertinent special factor of safety prescribed in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.621   Casting factors.|§25.621]] through 25.625 for each part of the structure whose strength is—
+The factor of safety prescribed in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.303   Factor of safety.|§25.303]] must be multiplied by the highest pertinent special factor of safety prescribed in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.621   Casting factors.|§§25.621]] through 25.625 for each part of the structure whose strength is—

 \(a\) Uncertain;